woocommerce/woocommerce/readme.txt

 * Feature - Added lost password shortcode / email notification (thanks Max Rice).
 * Feature - Simplified permalink/base settings now found in Settings > Permalinks.
 * Feature - Support more permalink structures (from http://codex.wordpress.org/Using_Permalinks)
-* Feature - Added option to resend order emails, checkboxes select which one
+* Feature - Added option to resend order emails, checkboxes select which one.
+* Feature - New layered nav current filters widget.
+This lists active filters from all layered nav for de-selection.

+* Templating - Revised pagination, sorting areas (sorting is now above products, numbered pagination below) and added a result count.
 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.
 * Templating - loop-end and start for product loops, allow changing the UL's used by default to something else.